Introduction¶

 Image(filename="../images/categorical_distributions_set1_chunk_1.png")

-The bar plots reveal the following about gender
+The bar plots reveal the following about gender, hypertension, heart_disease, and smoking_status

 plot_combined_bar_charts(